 How to properly gear up for a winter hike

 Snow boots are a must - especially for children.
 Dress them in layers and warm winter gear.
 Children are known to easily feel overcome by the impulse to jump into heaps of snow and ice.
 They will roll around until they literally turn into snowballs.
 It would be a pity to find your children soaked and freezing in their cotton coats.

-Parents may opt for normal hiking boots, but be warned that adults' feet also need some insulation.
-Unless you look forward to defrosting your toes in a hot bath, water resistant hiking boots are probably the better choice.
+Parents may opt for normal hiking boots but be warned that adults' feet also need some insulation.
+Unless you look forward to defrosting your toes in a hot bath, water-resistant hiking boots are probably the better choice.
 Especially so when you discover that the snow has melted into ankle-deep sludge.
-However, in the worst case, woolen socks in your summer hiking boots could work wonders.
+However, in the worst case, woollen socks in your summer hiking boots could work wonders.

 Dressing yourself warmly could keep your patience at bay while playing and trekking with your children in the snow.